-On July 31, 2017, Profound entered into the Philips Agreement with Philips in order to seek to expand the existing collaboration and acquire Philip's Sonalleve MR-HIFU business.
+On July 31, 2017, Profound entered into the Philips Share Purchase Agreement with Philips in order to seek to expand the existing collaboration and acquire Philip's Sonalleve MR-HIFU business.

-Under terms of the Philips Agreement, Philips transferred its Sonalleve assets to Profound for upfront consideration of 7,400,000 Common Shares.
-Under the Agreement, the earn-out provisions include a requirement that Profound pay additional consideration of: (i) 5% of Net Sales occurring after July 31, 2017 for the calendar year 2017; (ii) 6% of Net Sales occurring in the calendar years 2018; and (iii) 7% of Net Sales occurring in the calendar years 2019 and 2020.
-To the extent that the cumulative Net Sales for the full calendar years 2017 through 2020 exceeds €45,300,000 Profound will be required to pay an additional earn-out equal to 7% of Net Sales for the period beginning after July 31, 2017 through December 31, 2020.
+Under terms of the Philips Share Purchase Agreement, Philips transferred its Sonalleve assets to Profound for upfront consideration of 7,400,000 Common Shares.
+Under the Philips Share Purchase Agreement, the earn-out provisions included a requirement that Profound pay additional consideration of: (i) 5% of Net Sales occurring after July 31, 2017 for the calendar year 2017; (ii) 6% of Net Sales occurring in the calendar year 2018; and (iii) 7% of Net Sales occurring in the calendar years 2019 and 2020.